What is Intel SGX (Software Guard Extensions)?

 Intel cares about securing your most sensitive data.
 It’s one of the main reasons why we’ve been an Intel trusted partner for decades.

-They offer a smorgasbord of advanced technologies that help users keep sensitive and classified data from prying eyes and mitigate nation-state attacks.
+They offer a smorgasbord of advanced technologies that help users keep sensitive data from prying eyes and mitigate nation-state attacks.
 They even offer a vast product specifications library (ARK) that lets users know whether their products utilize these very technologies.

 Today, we’re looking at one of Intel's CPU technologies in depth: Intel® SGX.
 We’ll describe what it is, what it’s used for, how it works, who uses it, which Intel CPUs support it, how to enable and disable it and whether you should consider the latter, and finally, we’ll talk about availability.